Proto-Balto-Slavic language: Development from Proto-Indo-European

+Pre-Indo-European substrate is likely absent from Proto-Balto-Slavic (or present only in very small amounts).

 Satemization

 Proto-Balto-Slavic generally shows Satem reflexes of the three velar series: labiovelars merge into the plain velars while palatovelars develop into sibilants (*ś and *ź).

 There are a number of words in Balto-Slavic that show Centum reflexes instead, with palatovelars appearing as plain velars.
 A number can be explained by regular sound laws, but some laws have been obscured by numerous analogical developments.
 Others are argued to be borrowings from Centum languages.

-For example, Proto-Balto-Slavic *kárˀwāˀ 'cow' (Lithuanian kárvė, OCS krava, Russian koróva) is likely a feminine derivation of a lost masculine noun that was likely borrowed from Proto-Celtic *karwos "deer" (Middle Welsh carw, Middle Breton karo, Middle Cornish carow), which in turn is a regular reflex of PIE *ḱr̥h₂wos.
+For example, Proto-Balto-Slavic *kárˀwāˀ 'cow' (Lithuanian kárvė, OCS krava, Russian koróva) is likely a feminine derivation of a lost masculine noun that may have been borrowed from Proto-Celtic *karwos "deer" (Middle Welsh carw, Middle Breton karo, Middle Cornish carow), which in turn is a regular reflex of PIE *ḱr̥h₂wos.

 PIE palatovelars could also depalatalize in Balto-Slavic.
 Several depalatalization rules for Balto-Slavic have been proposed.
 According to Matasović, the depalatalization of palatovelars occurred before sonorant followed by a back vowel: Ḱ > K/_RVback.
 That would explain Centum reflexes such as these ones: